ibm-cloud-docs/vsrx/vsrx-import-and-export-config.md

 To export the entire vSRX configuration:

 1. First, run the command `save /var/tmp/XXX.txt` to save the entire configuration into `/var/tmp`.
 You can name the text file whatever you wish.
+For high availability (HA) configurations, run the command on the node where Resource Group 0 is located.
 The output should be similar to the following:

   ```
   Wrote 273 lines of configuration to '/var/tmp/SA15DefaultConfig.txt'